bernatesquirol/tfm-docs/README.md

 - **`observed_start`**: date at which the observation of the timeline starts
 - **`observed_end`**: date at which the observation of the timeline ends

-We'll be adding new features as we progress in the paper to this user database.
-They will all be styled like **`this`**.

 ## Users